bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 ================================

 In this workshop, we will work with common tools to process and analyze cancer sequencing data.
 Using the command line we will analyze DNA sequencing from the whole genome.
-The focus of this workshop will be on single nucelotide variants, insertion, deletions (commonly referred to as SNV/indels) as well as calling copy-number variations (CNVs).
+The focus of this workshop will be on calling single nucelotide variants, insertion, deletions (commonly referred to as SNV/indels) as well as calling copy-number variations (CNVs).
 We will also annotate SNV & CNV files, such that you will known the functional conseqeunce of these variants.

 Data Source
 We will be working on the [CageKid] (https://www.cnrgh.fr/cagekid/) samples from Module3, specifically --> patient C0098.
 Whole genome sequencing and analysis can take multiple days to run, as such we have downsampled the files so that we can proceed more quickly.
-For the SNV analsyis we have selected the region on chromsome 9 between 130215000 & 130636000.
+For the SNV analsyis we have selected a region on chromsome 9 between 130215000 & 130636000.

 The tools we are going to using for assessing SNV's is mutect2 and varscan2.